Creating LinkedIn Content That Draws A Crowd

 Often, a similar effect happens with LinkedIn content.
 When a critical mass of people forms around a post, suddenly it gains momentum very quickly.
 More and more people react and comment on content when they see that many others have, too.
 Engagement breeds engagement, and a few dozen reactions and comments grow to several hundred.

 I consider myself a student of these sorts of posts.
 I’m always looking to see what I can learn from content that has gained massive traction on LinkedIn.
 Of course, unlike that street performer in the square, not all LinkedIn traction is organic.
-We know that some content gets boosted by the platform.
-Unfortunately, LinkedIn is very hush-hush about its algorithm, so we cannot predict exactly what will take off.
-Still, there’s a lot you can learn from high-engagement content, and I want to share with you a few key things I’ve gathered from studying this type of content on LinkedIn.
+We know that some content gets boosted (or paid) on the platform.

 Use a tried and true format.